kdb/migrate_ding1_ding2/README.md

 Also, in settings.php, add this line, supplying your own absolute path where your ding1 site's files reside:
     $conf['migrate_ding1_ding2_source_dir'] = '/home/YOUR-DING1-SITE/sites/default/files';

+If your file directory path is different from 'sites/default/files' also set the path like this:
+    $conf['migrate_ding1_ding2_file_directory_path'] = 'sites/mysite/files';

 If you plan to migrate users (and you probably would), make sure to transfer the variable drupal_private_key from your ding1 installation to the new ding-site.
 Using drush, you can navigate to your old ding1 site and get your drupal_private_key with:

     drush vget drupal_private_key